What is Bright Blue?

 Bright Blue is an independent think tank and pressure group for liberal conservatism.
 We are dedicated to championing liberal, open, democratic and meritocratic institutions, values and policies.

 First formed by Ryan Shorthouse and a group of policymakers and campaigners at the start of this decade, we are now a respected and leading think tank – as well as a membership organisation – which delivers an extensive programme of research, publications and events.
 Our thinking and ideas have had significant influence on public debate and government policy.

-For us, liberal conservatism translates into eight key principles:
+For us, liberal conservatism translates into ten key principles:

 Optimism about human potential

 All individuals, no matter their background or identity, can flourish in life with the right support.

 We should be open-minded to new thinking, applying solutions to public policy problems on the basis of good ideas rather than tired ideology.

 Markets are the best way of allocating resources, but they can be inefficient and inequitable, so government and social institutions can help correct market problems.